 Reporting Requirements.
-FDIC-supervised institutions affected by the disasters should notify the FDIC's Chicago Regional Office if they expect a delay in filing their Reports of Income and Condition (Call Reports) or other reports.
+FDIC-supervised institutions affected by the severe storms and flooding should notify their FDIC regional office if they expect a delay in filing their Reports of Income and Condition (Call Reports) or other reports.
 The FDIC will take into consideration any causes beyond the control of a reporting institution in considering how long of a filing delay will be acceptable.

 Publishing Requirements.
-The FDIC understands that the damage caused by the storms and flooding may affect compliance with publishing and other requirements for branch closings, relocations and temporary facilities under various laws and regulations.
-Banks that have disaster-related difficulties in complying with any publishing or other requirements should contact the Chicago Regional Office.
+The FDIC understands that the damage caused by the severe storms and flooding may affect compliance with publishing and other requirements for branch closings, relocations and temporary facilities under various laws and regulations.
+Banks that have disaster-related difficulties in complying with any publishing or other requirements should contact their regional office.